What is an Employee Evaluation?

 What are Employee Evaluation Forms?

-Employee evaluation forms are tools used by managers, HR teams, and by employees themselves to record employee performance, accomplishments, and areas for improvement.
-They are an important tool in any organization that aims to monitor its progress and they are designed to:
+Employee evaluation forms are tools used by managers, HR teams, and employees themselves to record employee performance, accomplishments, and areas for improvement.
+They are an important tool in any organization’s performance management system that aims to monitor its progress and they are designed to:

 - Align expectations between employers and employees of the job’s requirements;

 - Serve as a documented employee interaction to support key HR decisions.

 What are the Types and Importance of Employee Evaluation Forms?

 An effective employee evaluation should include 360 degree feedback from leaders, peers, and the individual employee.
 Employee evaluation forms can cover the following:

 - Top-down evaluations – performed by an immediate supervisor with a focus on productivity, objectives, behavior, and values; A top-down employee evaluation provides the perspective of management and serves as an avenue where the leadership’s expectations and the actual employee performance can work together to align.
 It’s an opportunity for both leaders and their direct reports to know where they are currently on set goals, the expected level of performance, and type of work attitude.